-Swearing the Oath of Duty to the Forgemaster, the Knight is granted access to the vast armories of the Order that they maintain to gird their vested champions.
-The Forgemaster of the Order gains a Bond for them, and once per Chapter the Knight can call upon them to send them a package containing any battle equipment that the Knight needs, which will arrive the next Chapter.
+Swearing the Oath of Arms, the Knight is granted access to the vast armories of the Order that they maintain to gird their vested champions.
+Once per Chapter the Knight can call upon them to send them a package containing any battle equipment that the Knight needs, which will arrive the next Chapter.
 This equipment is of ordinary quality, but can be anything the Knight requires for the personal undertaking of their mission, including Heavy Armor and weaponry, but not exotic items such as firearms or poisons.

 Oath of the Sacred Sword

 SACRED OATH OF VALOR

 The Holy Knight swears to never use his blade for wicked deeds, to keep it clean and pure, blessed in the eyes of The Lord, and to never use it for personal gain or any immoral reason.